423s24/Group_3/documentation/developer-documentation.md

 The code is formatted using VSCode's built-in formatter and follows the Airbnb JavaScript style guide.
 The documentation is written in Markdown and follows the GitHub Markdown style guide.

+## Editing Bunks & Lockers
+The number of bunks and lockers available at the shelter are easily editable in preparation for the new building!
+Currently, there is no user interface which allows this editing to take place, it requires running a script to communicate directly with the database.
+However, this script is super easy to modify and use!
+Locate the script at the highest level of this repository: <br>`seedScript.js`
+### Bunks
+To begin modifying bunk entires, navigate to `line 63` (or where the following line of code appears:<br> `const bunkCollection = client.db("test").collection("bunks");`)<br> Here you will find three variable assignments: <br>
+(1) `numObservationBunks`<br>
+(2) `numWomenBunks` <br>
+(3) `numMenBunks` <br>
+Each variable represent the number of bunks for each respective group that are present in the shelter.
+To change the number of bunks, simply change the value the variable is being assigned to.
+Lock in your changes by running the file.

+### Lockers
+To begin modifying bunk entires, navigate to `line 111` (or where the following line of code appears:<br> `const lockerCollection = client.db("test").collection("lockers");`)<br> Here you will find the following variable:<br>
+(1) `numLockers`<br>
+This variable represents the number of lockers that are present in the shelter.
+To modify this, simply change the value the variable is being assigned to.
+Lock in your changes by running the file.